Gain access to personalized product screening, the best pricing, rewards, and more!

 What is Carpetgrass?

-• Carpetgrass is a warm-season perennial grassy weed that is known to grow and takeover in areas where there are moisture problems.
+- Carpetgrass is a warm-season perennial grassy weed that grows and takes over areas with moisture problems.

 How to Get Rid of Carpetgrass

-• We recommend using Celsius WG to remove carpetgrass from your lawn.
-Apply to the Carpetgrass to the point of wet and reapply 2 to 4 weeks later to ensure it is sufficiently controlled.
+- We recommend using Celsius WG to remove carpetgrass from your lawn.
+Apply to the Carpetgrass to the point of wetness and reapply 2 to 4 weeks later to ensure it is sufficiently controlled.

 Preventing Carpetgrass Reestablishment

-• Prevent the reappearance of carpetgrass with regular lawn care maintenance and addressing moisture and drainage issues on your lawn.
+- Prevent the reappearance of carpetgrass with regular lawn care maintenance and address your lawn's moisture and drainage issues.